woossi0/suite/docs/usermanual/source/cartography/rt/pointstacker.rst

      - Count of all different input points represented by this point

-The output can be styled as desired using a standard ``<PointSymbolizer>``.
+The output can be styled as required using a ``<PointSymbolizer>``.

 Example
 -------

-The map image above shows point stacking applied to a dataset of world volcanoes.
-(The map image also shows a base map layer showing continental topography.)
-The stacked points are symbolized by appropriate icons and labels.
-It is produced by the following SLD.
-You can adapt this SLD to your data with minimal effort by adjusting the parameters.
+The map image above shows point stacking applied to a dataset of world volcanoes, displayed with a base map layer of continental topography.
+The stacked points are symbolized using appropriate icons and labels, configured with the following SLD.
+You can modify the parameters in this SLD to adapt it for your data.

 .. code-block:: xml
    :linenos: